 Enhanced Problem Solving

 When innovating you will always encounter unique problems that didn’t exist before.
-These unique problems will require unique solutions and creative thinking exercises are the perfect way to locate and implement these exercises.
+These unique problems will require unique solutions and creative thinking exercises.
+These are the perfect way to locate and implement these exercises.

-Outside of innovation, creative thinking can apply to many scenarios in life and will be greatly helpful to the problem-solving capabilities of both your team and the individuals that are involved.
+Outside of innovation, creative thinking can apply to many scenarios in life.
+It will be greatly helpful to the problem-solving capabilities of both your team and the individuals that are involved.

 Just because creative thinking can be really effective when it comes to the workspace doesn’t mean that your team can’t gain valuable advantages from conducting these exercises outside of the workspace as well.
 To begin, we’ll highlight some team-building exercises to conduct with your team just for fun.

-These exercises don’t have to be work-related, and sometimes thinking outside of the box with abstract concepts can help people to key into their creative process when it comes to work.
+These exercises don’t have to be work-related.
+Sometimes thinking outside of the box with abstract concepts can help people to key into their creative process when it comes to working.